uselagoon/lagoon/docs/using-lagoon-the-basics/local-development-environments.md

 ### pygmy

-Lagoon has traditionally worked best with `pygmy` , which is the amazee.io flavored system of the above tools and works out of the box with Lagoon.
+Lagoon has traditionally worked best with `pygmy` , which is a preconfigured system of the above tools and works out of the box with Lagoon.
 It lives at [https://github.com/pygmystack/pygmy](https://github.com/pygmystack/pygmy)

 `pygmy` is written in Golang, so to install it, run: